Best SIP Trunking Providers

-It’s easy to contact customer support through a central help desk – so if you use BT for your business’ broadband and/or phones as well as SIP, you can contact the support team on one phone number.
+It’s easy to contact customer support through a central help desk – so if you use BT for your business’ broadband and/or phones as well as for your SIP trunk in the UK, you can contact the support team on one phone number.

 BT owns its network, and is perhaps one of the most recognisable telecommunications companies in the country.
-BT is best for network due to its ownership and reach of its own network.
+This, combined with the reach of its network, make BT the best for network.

-Yet as it’s such a big company, it could be easy for a start-up to feel like it’s not getting a personalised service, although BT say they offer personal contact.
+With that said, since BT is such a big company, it could be easy for a startup to feel like it’s not getting a personalised service – although BT says it does offer personal contact.

-Gamma is an established provider of SIP trunking, and it owns its national network.
-Gamma’s partnerships are one of the reasons it stands out.
-Gamma is a Janet connected partner (the network for UK research and education institutions).
+Gamma is an established provider of SIP trunking, and owns its own national network.
+Gamma’s partnerships are one of the reasons it stands out: for example, Gamma is a Janet connected partner (the network for UK research and education institutions).

-As well as this, it offers PCI DSS compliance through a partner, Semafone.
+As well as this, it offers PCI DSS compliance through another partner, Semafone.
 PCI DSS (Payment Card Industry Data Security Standard) refers to the security standards for taking card payments.
-In a SIP context this could apply to a call centre taking payments over the phone, for example.
+In a SIP context, this could apply to a call centre taking payments over the phone.

-Plus, Gamma’s SIP trunks have been tested and approved to integrate with Skype for Business.
-Its CallGuard feature offers protection against fraud for free with the SIP trunks.
+Gamma’s SIP trunks have also been tested and approved to integrate with Skype for Business, while its CallGuard feature offers free protection against fraud.

-Gamma is best for infrastructure because it won ‘Best VoIP Infrastructure’ at the 2017 Internet Telephony Services Providers’ Association (ITSPA) awards, the UK trade association for the internet telephony industry.
+Gamma is best for infrastructure.
+It even won ‘Best VoIP Infrastructure’ at the 2016 and 2017 Internet Telephony Services Providers’ Association (ITSPA) awards, the UK trade association for the internet telephony industry.

 However, it doesn’t seem to have a dedicated small business offering.

 Like BT and Gamma, Spitfire also owns its network.
-It offers an end-to-end service, meaning it can provide your business’ phone system, data circuit and SIP trunking.
+It offers an end-to-end service, meaning it can provide your business with a phone system, data circuit, and SIP trunking.

-Number porting is available, with the majority of the main voice providers, so you can keep your existing phone number, if you already have a phone system set up.
-Spitfire can provide SIP trunking for UK and international phone number locations too.
+Number porting is available, with the majority of the main voice providers supported.
+This means you can keep your existing phone number if you already have a phone system set up.
+Spitfire can provide SIP trunks for UK and international phone number locations, too.

-However, Spitfire offers a range of other services, including internet, data and engineering products, so it doesn’t specialise in only SIP trunking.
+However, since Spitfire offers a range of other services – including internet, data, and engineering products – this means it doesn’t specialise in SIP trunking alone.

 Spitfire is best for affordability, as it offers low-cost SIP trunking options.